-The texts will be translated and learned in German sign language in collaboration with hearing impaired sign language interpreters and interpreters.
-The difficulty here is that the sign language in sentence structure and position differs from the grammar of the sung spoken language.
+The texts are translated and learned in German Sign Language (DGS) in cooperation with hearing impaired native speakers and sign language interpreters.
+The difficulty is that sign language differs in sentence structure and position from the grammar of spoken language.

-The intention of this project is to connect two cultures that live in one world.
-It is said to be a benefit for hearing and hearing impaired people, as is the case within the ensemble.
-A change of perspective should be encouraged for both sides, barriers and bridges built up in order to approach and exchange ideas and thereby get to know and understand each other better, to open up for each other and to focus on what connects.
+Because the intention of this project is to connect two cultures.
+A change of perspective should be stimulated for both sides, barriers should be broken down and bridges should be built in order to approach each other and to exchange ideas and thereby to get to know and understand each other better, to open up for each other and to focus on what connects them.